-It is widely acknowledged that cochlear filtering can be modeled by a bandpass filterbank [30].
-The filterbank employed here consists of 128 fourth-order gammatone filters [31] with channel center frequencies equally distributed on the equivalent rectangular bandwidth (ERB) scale between 80 Hz and 5 kHz.
-In addition, we adjust the gains of the gammatone filters in order to simulate the middle ear transfer function [32].
+It is widely acknowledged that cochlear filtering can be modeled by a bandpass filterbank [36].
+The filterbank employed here consists of 128 fourth-order gammatone filters [37] with channel center frequencies equally distributed on the equivalent rectangular bandwidth (ERB) scale between 80 Hz and 5 kHz.
+In addition, we adjust the gains of the gammatone filters in order to simulate the middle ear transfer function [38].
 In the final step of the peripheral model, we use a simple model of hair cell transduction that consists of half-wave rectification and a square root operation.
+We note that, while the auditory system appears to use the interaural differences between response envelopes at high frequencies, the system proposed extracts ITD and IID cues from the responses directly, hence sensitive to the fine structure of the responses.

-To extract ITD information, we employ the normalized cross-correlation computed at lags equally distributed from -1 ms to 1 ms ($-44 < \tau < 44$) using a rectangular integration window of where l_c , r_c refer to the left and right peripheral output for channel c, and $\overline{l_c}$, $\overline{r_c}$ their mean values over the integration window, respectively.
+To extract ITD information, we employ the normalized crosscorrelation computed at lags equally distributed from -1 ms to 1 ms ($-44 < \tau < 44$) using a rectangular integration window of 20 ms (corresponding to K = 880 samples below).
+This range of time lags encloses the plausible range for the human head.
+The cross-correlation is computed for all frequency channels and updated every 10 ms, according to the following formula for frequency channel c, time frame m, and lag τ , as shown by (1) at the bottom of the page, where l_c, r_c refer to the left and right peripheral output for channel c, and $\bar{l}c, \bar{\tau}c$ their mean values over the integration window, respectively.
 Each lag τ corresponding to a peak in the cross-correlation function is considered an ITD estimate.
-In addition, IID information is extracted for frequency channel c and time frame m by computing the energy ratio at the two ears, expressed in decibels:
+Peaks are identified by comparing a value with its two neighboring values in the cross-correlation function, corresponding to a derivative operation.
+At higher frequencies, localization of narrowband sources is intrinsically ambiguous due to the periodic nature of the cross-correlation function.
+In addition, IID information is extracted for frequency channel c and time frame m by computing the energy ratio at the two ears, expressed in decibels